DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-11-01-helping-users-navigate-between-tabs.md

 We designed and implemented additional navigation links and call to actions (CTAs) between the ['Your details’ and ‘Your applications’ tabs](/apply-for-teacher-training/adding-a-navigation-bar/) in Apply for teacher training (Apply).

-These improvements aim to improve the user experience and helps candidates seamlessly transition between managing their details, adding applications and viewing applications.
+These changes aim to improve the user experience and help candidates seamlessly transition between managing their details, adding applications and viewing applications.

 ## The issue